 - Paychecks for regular employees are subject to mandatory payroll deductions for social security tax, FRS, Medicare tax and federal withholding tax, based on Forms W-4 and the tax tables furnished by the Internal Revenue Service.
-Payroll matters concerning salary, payroll deductions and pay date should be handled through the work site timekeeper when possible. - Personnel Action Form PAF forms can be used to drop payroll deductions such as-Annuity account deductions.
-Only your signature is required on this form. - Payroll Calendar The payroll calendar, which designates payroll due date and pay dates, will be developed and issued annually by the Finance Department. - Notices of Deposit No Notices of Deposit will be released before payday.
-Notices of Deposit for substitutes will be mailed on payday and cannot be picked up at the District Support Complex. - Substitutes, temporary and part-time employees [less than four (4) hours per day] will be paid an hourly rate.
+Payroll matters concerning salary, payroll deductions and pay date should be handled through the work site timekeeper when possible. - Personnel Action Form PAF forms can be used to drop payroll deductions such as Annuity account deductions.
+Only your signature is required on this form. - Payroll Calendar The payroll calendar, which designates payroll due date and pay dates, will be developed and issued annually by the Payroll Department.

+- Notices of Deposit No Notices of Deposit will be released before payday. - Substitutes, temporary and part-time employees [less than four (4) hours per day] will be paid an hourly rate.